haliskoc/ytdlpwebui/README.md

 ```

 **That's it!** 🎉 Your browser will open automatically and you'll see the app at `http://localhost:3000`.

+> **💡 Tip**: The interface will look exactly like the screenshot above - clean, modern, and easy to use!

 ### 🐳 Run with Docker